 The main challenge of the project was education.
 I knew ADA standards and implementation practices around the user interface, but I was not well-versed in PDF report compliance.
 Additionally, our development team did not have any expertise regarding ADA implementation.

 I tapped resources within our organization for additional understanding around PDF reports and combined that with my own knowledge of ADA compliance to implement an automated process to this application's reports.
 Additionally, I designed a branded cover page that would be flexible enough for all of the outputs throughout our platform, which will minimize future development to update the branding.

 First, I set up a meeting with the PDF expert from our content department.
 Lovingly nicknamed PDF Pat, she has spent the last decade creating ADA-compliant PDFs.
 Pat was very informative and gracious in educating me on making PDFs compliant with Adobe Acrobat.

 I took a similar approach to the cover (see below).
-If the header and footers are fixed for all reports, we could customize the content area per application.
-Additionally, center justifying the titles allowed them to have a more consistent look regardless of the title length.
+We could customize the content area per application if the header and footer are fixed for all reports.
+Additionally, center justifying the titles gave them a more consistent look regardless of text length.

 I first reviewed my concept with the Product Managers on my team to evaluate, and they agreed this was a simple and reasonable approach.

 Next, I met with the BA and Development.
 This was their first ADA implementation, so I walk them through Pat's manual process, and then I proposed my concept for automation.
 I knew Development would need to further plan and analyze.
 So I made myself available as a subject matter expert and set up a couple of short follow-up meetings to vet the concept more thoroughly from a technical perspective.

 Once technology completed their analysis, we recreated a process that leveraged the Adobe Acrobat auto-tagging process and ADA compliance verification through the PDF converter that was already in place in our application.